 Middle East and South Asia Arabic Language and Culture Kit

 Best Eid Ever.
 Mobin-Uddin, Asma.
 Jacobsen, Laura, Ill.
 Boyds Mills Press, 2007.
 ISBN: 9781590784310.
 It’s Eid, and Aneesa should be happy, but her parents are thousands of miles away in Mecca for the Hajj pilgrimage.
 To cheer her up, her grandmother gives her a gift of beautiful clothing from Pakistan, one dress for each of the three days of Eid.
 At the prayer hall, Aneesa meets two sisters who are not dressed in new clothes for the holiday.
-She discovers that the girls are refugees; Aneesa can’t stop thinking about the girls and what Eid must be like for them.
+When she discovers that the girls are refugees; Aneesa can’t stop thinking about the girls and what Eid must be like for them.
 That’s when she comes up with a plan to help the girls have the best Eid holiday ever.
 This is the story of the true essence of Eil-ul-Adha in providing for the needy and to give away what’s most dear to a person.

 Genius of Islam: How Muslims Made the Modern World.
 Barnard, Bryn.
 Knopf, 2011.
 ISBN: 9780375840722.
 The Muslim world has often been a bridge between East and West, but many of Islam’s crucial innovations are hidden within the folds of history.
 In this book, Bryn Barnard uses short, engaging text and full-color illustrations to bring Islam’s contributions to life.

 Librarian of Basra: A True Story from Iraq.
 Winter, Jeanette.
 HMH, 2005.
 ISBN: 9780152054458.
-Books are “more precious than mountains of gold” to Alia Muhammad Baker, the librarian of Basra.
-War has come to Basra, and in order to save the library collection, Alia and friends move 30,000 books into their homes.
-In a war-stricken country where civilians – especially women – have little power, this true story about a librarian’s struggle to save her community’s priceless collection of books reminds us how, throughout the world, the love of literature and the respect for knowledge know no boundaries.
+Books are precious to Alia Muhammad Baker, the librarian of Basra.
+To save the library collection during war, Alia and friends move 30,000 books into their homes.
+In a war-stricken country where civilians – especially women – have little bower, this true story about a librarian’s struggle to save her community’s priceless collection of books is a reminder that a love of literature and respect for knowledge know no boundaries.

 Lion, King, and Coin.
 Nam, Jeong-hee.
 Sforza, Lucia, Ill.
 Erdmans Books for Young Readers, 2017.
 ISBN: 9780802854759.
 Laos enjoys his life in ancient Turkey.
 His father and grandfather are blacksmiths, famous for melting gold into beautiful objects.
 Laos helps by working in his grandfather’s market stall, bartering their gold for food and livestock.
-But exchanging such different goods and quantities is complicated.
-What they need is something to represent the value of their goods, something durable and lightweight.
-After presenting this idea to the king, he comes to Laos’s family with a very important task: to create something that will make the market accessible to everyone.
+They need a way to represent the value of their goods, something durable and lightweight.
+The king comes to Laos’s family with the important task of creating something that will make the market accessible to everyone.
 A story about the invention of currency in ancient Turkey around 600 BCE.

 Lugalbanda: The Boy Who got caught up in a War: An Epic Tale from Ancient Iraq.
 Henderson, Kathy.
 Ray, Jane, Ill.
 Candlewick, 2006.
 ISBN: 9780763627829.
-Lugalbanda woke with a jolt.
-He opened his eyes and what did he see but the terrible Anzu bird beating its wings in its nest high above; Did he quake?
-Did he quail?
-No. Lugalbanda the Brave sat and stared, and into his head came a brilliant idea.
-Before the Bible and the Koran, even before the Greek and Roman myths, there came a story from the land we now call Iraq.
-Speaking across five thousand years, this tale tells of an extraordinary journey, of a magical bird, of a battle that wouldn’t end, and of wisdom gained.
-It is the story of Lugalbanda, a boy in a time of war.
+Lugalbanda woke with a jolt, seeing the terrible Anzu bird beating its wings in its nest high above.
+Long before the Greek and Roman myths, there came a story from the land we now call Iraq.
+Speaking across five thousand years, this tale includes an extraordinary journey, a magical bird, a battle that wouldn’t end, and of wisdom gained in the time of war.
 This epic adventure of a loyal, resourceful boy was etched on clay tablets in cuneiform, lost underground for thousands of years and rediscovered just 150 years ago.

 Middle East.
 Steele, Philip.
 Kingfisher, 2006.
 ISBN: 97807353459843.
-The Middle East captures the richness and diversity of Middle Eastern culture and places the region in its global context.
-The Middle East dominates global news and politics, and its many historical and sociological complexities are difficult to understand.
-By examining a wide range of themes, including religion, resources, history, politics, and current affairs, and then embarking on a country-by-country examination, The Middle East is an excellent companion to any discussion of the region.
+This nonfiction book captures the richness and diversity of Middle Eastern culture and places the region in its global context.
+The Middle East dominates global news and politics with its many historical and sociological complexities.
+This book examines a wide range of themes, including religion, resources, history, politics, current affairs, and an examination country-by-country.

 Muhammad.
 Demi.
 Margaret K. McElderry Books (Simon and Schuster).
 ISBN: 9780689852640.
 This picturebook tells the stories of Muhammad’s life from a Muslim perspective, beginning with his birth in Mecca (A.D.
 570) and his belief in the worship of one true god.
-In his fortieth year, Muhammad experienced a revelation from the angel Gabriel that he, Muhammad, was the messenger of God.
-Over the next twenty-three years, he received many such revelations, all of which were written down at the time by scribes to become the Quran and the Five Pillars of Islam.
-The readily understandable narrative tells the stories of Muhammad’s life as Muslim children hear them, beginning with his birth in Mecca (A.D.
-570) and ending with the declaration that although Muhammad has died, God never will.
-In keeping with Islamic artistic tradition, the paintings do not portray the face or body of the Prophet; instead Demi shows his silhouette in gold leaf.
+In his fortieth year, Muhammad experienced a revelation from the angel Gabriel that he was the messenger of God.
+Over the next twenty-three years, he received many such revelations, which were written down by scribes to become the Quran and the Five Pillars of Islam.
+In keeping with Islamic artistic tradition, paintings do not portray the face or body of the Prophet; instead, Demi shows his silhouette in gold leaf.

 My Beautiful Birds.
 Del Rizo, Suzanne.
 Pajama Press, 2017.
 ISBN: 9781772780109.
-Behind Sami, the Syrian skyline is full of smoke.
-The boy follows his family and all his neighbors in a long line, as they walk through the sands and hills to escape the bombs that have destroyed their homes.
-But all Sami can think of are his pet pigeons―will they escape too?
-When they reach a refugee camp and are safe at last, everyone settles into the tent city.
-But though the children start to play and go to school again, Sami can’t forget his birds and what his family has left behind.
-One day a canary, a dove, and a rose finch fly into the camp.
-They flutter around Sami and settle on his outstretched arms.
-For Sami it is one step in a long healing process at last.
-A gentle yet moving story of refugees of the Syrian civil war, My Beautiful Birds illuminates the ongoing crisis as it affects its children.
-It shows the reality of the refugee camps, where people attempt to pick up their lives and carry on.
-And it reveals the hope of generations of people as they struggle to redefine home.
+Sami follows his family and neighbors as they walk through the hills to escape the bombs that have destroyed their homes in Syria.
+They reach a refugee camp and safety, but Sami worries about the pigeons he left behind.
+When a canary, a dove, and a rose finch fly into the camp, they provide Sami with the first step in a long healing process.
+A gentle yet moving story of refugees of the Syrian civil war that illuminates the ongoing crisis for children and the reality of refugee camps, revealing the hope of those who struggle to redefine home.

 19 Varieties of Gazelle: Poems of the Middle East.
 Nye, Naomi Shihab.
 Greenwillow, 2005.
 ISBN: 9780060504045.
-“September 11 cast a huge shadow across the lives of so many innocent people and an ancient culture’s pride,” Nye tells the reader in the introduction of these sixty poems that tell about being Arab-American, about Jerusalem, the West bank, and her family.
-The poet encourages us to think and understand what it is to be Arab and to “leap like the gazelle” toward the horizon with the hope of peace spinning inside us.
+A collection of sixty poems that talk about being Arab-American, about Jerusalem, the West bank, and Nye’s family.
+The poet encourages us to think and understand what it is to be Arab and to “leap like a gazelle” toward the horizon with the hope of peace spinning inside us.

 Silent Music: A Story of Baghdad.
 Rumford, James.
 Roaring Brook Press, 2008.
 ISBN: 9781596432765.
 Like other children living in Baghdad, Ali loves soccer, music and dancing, but most of all, he loves the ancient art of calligraphy.
 When bombs begin to fall on his city, Ali turns to his pen, writing sweeping and gliding words to the silent music that drowns out the war all around him.
 A powerful story about a child’s everyday survival and hope in war torn Baghdad.
 CD included.

 Sitti’s Secrets.
 Nye, Naomi Shihab.
 Carpenter, Nancy, Ill.
-Aladdin, 1997.
-ISBN: 9780689817069.
-Mona, a young Arab-American girl, journeys with her father to Palestine to meet her grandmother, Sitti, for the first time.
+Simon and Schuster, 1994.
+ISBN: 9780027684605.
+Mona, a young Arab American girl, journeys with her father to Palestine to meet her grandmother, Sitti.
 Without the ease of speaking the same language, Sitti and Mona learn to communicate with their own “invented” language.
 Sitti shows Mona her neighborhood and shares with her the pleasure of doing traditional household tasks.
 Mona soon discovers that, despite the differences in their lives, she and her grandmother share a warm and enduring bond.

 Sugar comes from Arabic: A Beginner’s Guide to Arabic Letters and Words.
 Whitesides, Barbara.
 Interlink Publishing Group, 2009.
 ISBN: 9781566567572.
 This book presents clear directions for learning and writing Arabic letters, in large, bright red shapes with step-by-step instruction on how to draw each one.
 The Arabic letters are introduced in the order of the English alphabet, the script goes from right to left, and illustrations show how to connect the letters in a word.
 In addition, there are colorful illustrations and stories about products that have origins in the Arab World.